cdjq/DFRobot_SGP40/README.md

 ## Installation

-To use this library, first download the library file, paste it into the \Arduino\libraries directory, then open the examples folder and run the demo in the folder.
+To use this library, download the library file first, paste it into the \Arduino\libraries directory, then open the examples folder and run the demo in the folder.

 ## Methods